Skip to main content

 How long does delivery to Canada take?

 The flight time from Schiphol to Canada is approximately 8 hours.
-Including pickup, export customs, and local delivery, the total transit time averages 3–5 working days.
+Including pickup, export customs, and local delivery, the total transit time averages 3–5 business days.

-Standard required documents are a commercial invoice, packing list, and Air Waybill.
-For Electronics, Commercial invoice, packing list, AWB; lithium battery declaration (if applicable); dual-use screening; EXP declaration for export outside EU are also needed.
+Standard required documents include a commercial invoice, packing list, and Air Waybill.
+For Electronics, Commercial invoice, packing list, AWB; lithium battery declaration (if applicable); dual-use screening; export declaration for shipments outside the EU are additionally required.
 Aircargo.nl prepares all documentation for you.

 Can Aircargo.nl pick up Electronics from me?

-Yes, we pick up your shipment throughout the Netherlands.
-Alternatively, you can deliver it yourself to our warehouse in Aalsmeer, 10 minutes from Schiphol.
+Yes, we collect your shipment anywhere in the Netherlands.
+Alternatively, you can deliver yourself to our warehouse in Aalsmeer, just 10 minutes from Schiphol.

 Electronics shipping to Canada?